samapriya/awesome-gee-community-datasets/docs/projects/tiger_roads.md

 </center>

+**Total Change (2009-2025): -73,065,233 features (-81.6%)**
-**Total Change (2012-2025): -3,451,362 features (-17.4%)**
+**Total Change (2010-2025): -3,841,314 features (-18.9%)**

-The declining feature count reflects ongoing data quality improvements through conflation processes, where redundant or duplicate road segments are merged, topology is corrected, and the overall dataset structure is refined.
+The declining feature count from 2010 onward reflects ongoing data quality improvements through conflation processes, where redundant or duplicate road segments are merged, topology is corrected, and the overall dataset structure is refined.

 #### Technical Specifications